algosup/2024-2025-project-4-web-fpga-team-1/README.md

 ## Usage

-For more information on the use of our website, please refer to the [User Manual]().
+For more information on the use of our website, please refer to the [User Manual](https://github.com/algosup/2024-2025-project-4-web-fpga-team-1/blob/main/userManual/userManual(v.1.2).pdf).

 ## Team Members